divyam-goel/GSoC-Scraper/README.md

 ```
 python scrape.py <Required Category Here>
 ```
-For example, for information about all organizations of the category Operating Systems, do:
+For example, for information about all organizations of the category 'Operating Systems', do:
 ```
 python scrape.py Operating Systems
 ```